rhymeswithvocal/digital-garden/_notes/tech and online/lessons-on-this-site.md

 title: Lessons from Building this Site
 status: branch
 ---
-In the interest of doing some [[Learning in Public]] I've decided to log all of the lessons that creating and maintaining this jekyll blog teaches me.
+In the interest of doing some [[Learning in Public]] and as a practice in [[meta-gardening]] I've decided to log all of the lessons that creating and maintaining this jekyll blog teaches me.

 Once again, a truly massive thanks to [Maxime Vaillancourt](https://maximevaillancourt.com/) for use of his open source template.